 At first glance, the countless communication solutions available for companies seem almost indistinguishable.
 However, a closer look reveals significant differences, particularly in terms of security and privacy.
-This comparison shows where these differences lie.
+This comparison stacks up business communication tools against one another and shows where the differences lie.

 Comparison of Communication Tools for Companies